thanksmister/voice-panel-android/README.md

 -- If I set the the alarm mode home, the alarm will immediately be on without any pending time.
 If the alarm is triggered,      there will be no pending time before the siren sounds.
 If the alarm mode is away, I have 60 seconds to leave before the      alarm is active and 30 seconds to disarm the alarm when entering.

--- Notice that my trigger_time is 1800 and disarm_after_trigger is false, this means the alarm runs for 1800 seconds until it    stops and it doesn't reset after its triggerd.
+-- Notice that my trigger_time is 1800 and disarm_after_trigger is false, this means the alarm runs for 1800 seconds until it    stops and it doesn't reset after it's triggered.

 ### MQTT Weather

 ![weather](https://user-images.githubusercontent.com/142340/47173511-a193e200-d2e4-11e8-8cbc-f2d57cdb6346.png)

 You can also use MQTT to publish the weather to the Voice Panel application, which it will then display on the main view.
 To do this you need to setup an automation that publishes a formatted MQTT message on an interval.
 Then in the application settings, enable the weather feature.
-Here is a sample automation that uses Darksky data to publish an MQTT message:
+Here is a sample automation that uses Dark Sky data to publish an MQTT message:

 ```
 - id: '1538595661244'